On the weight lifting property for localizations of triangulated categories: Introduction

-\begin{question} Let $X$ be an element of $\cu_{w\ge 0}$.
-Do retracts of $L(X)$ in $\cu/\du$ lift to elements of $\cu_{w\ge 0}$? \end{question} When the answer to this question is positive, we also have a positive answer to Question \ref{q1}, i.e. the class of those $X$ in $\cu$ such that $L(X) \in (\cu/\du)_{w_{\cu/\du}\ge 0}$ is the extension-closure of the class $\cu_{w\ge 0}\cup \obj \du$ in $\cu$.
-Besides, any element of this extension-closure is "often" an extension of an element of $\cu_{w\ge 0}$ by an object of $\du$; in this situation we say that the {\it strong left weight lifting property} is valid.
+Now let $\du$ be the full triangulated subcategory of $\cu$ strongly generated by cones of some set $S$ of $\hw$-morphisms.
+Then the category $\cu'=\cu/\du$ does possess a weight structure such that $L$ is weight-exact (see Theorem 4.2.3(1) of \cite{bososn}).
+Below we will prove that $L$ satisfies the left weight lifting property whenever $S$ satisfies the left Ore condition (see Theorem \ref{dirsum} below); the corresponding "right" version of this statement is also valid (being the categorical dual of the "left" one).
+This statement certainly can be applied to the stable homotopy category and to Tate motives (see Remark \ref{tappl}).
+We obtain the statements mentioned in the beginning of this section as particular cases.
+Another useful corollary is as follows: any object of $\hw'$ lifts to an object of $\hw$ if $\du$ is a bounded subcategory of $\cu$ such that $w$ restricts to it; it was applied to certain "relative motives" in \cite{bondiv}.
+Furthermore, our theorem becomes very useful for the study of the Chow-weight homology groups (see Theorems 3.2.3 and 4.2.5 of \cite{bosocwh}).

-Now let $\du$ be the full triangulated subcategory of $\cu$ generated by cones of some set $S$ of $\hw$-morphisms.
-Then the category $\cu/\du$ (also) possesses a weight structure such that $L$ is weight-exact (see Theorem 4.2.2 of \cite{bososn}).
-Below we will prove that $L$ (in this case) satisfies the strong left weight lifting property whenever $S$ satisfies the left Ore condition (see Theorem \ref{dirsum} below).
-Thus in this setting the answers to questions \ref{q1} and \ref{q2} are both positive.
-This statement certainly can be applied to the stable homotopy category and to Tate motives (see Remark \ref{tappl}); we obtain the statements mentioned in the beginning of this section as particular cases.
-Another useful corollary is as follows: any object of $\hw_{\cu/\du}$ lifts to an object of $\hw_{\cu}$ if $\du$ is a bounded subcategory of $\cu$ such that $w$ restricts to it.
-The latter statement was used in the recent paper \cite{bondiv}.
-Furthermore, our theorem becomes very useful in the study of certain Chow-weight homology groups (see Theorems 3.2.3 and 4.2.5 of \cite{bosocwh}).
+Next, for an object $X$ of $\cu$ and a sequence of subcategories $\dots \subset \du_{i+1} \subset\du_i\subset \dots \subset \cu$ such that $w$ restricts to them (note that in this case there exist weight structures on the localizations $\cu/\du_i$ such that all the localization functors $\cu=\to \cu/\du_i$ are weight-exact), one can study the "refined" weights of $X$, i.e., weights of $X$ modulo each of $\du_i$.
+Let $S$ be a set of morphisms in the heart of $w$ and $K$ be a triangulated subcategory generated by cones of $S$.
+One can consider the subcategories $\du'_i$ of $\cu/K$ generated by the images of $\du_i$ to get certain refined weights for $\cu/K$.
+We would like to know whether an object $X$ of $\cu$ having certain weights in all of the localizations $(\cu/K)/\du'_i$ belongs to the extension closure of the union of $K$ and the set of objects having the corresponding weights in $\cu/\du_i$.
+In \ref{apppl} we give a certain affirmative answer to the latter question in the case where $S$ is the set of multiplications by some integers.